 Information for Transfer Applicants

-Wesleyan enrolls approximately 60 transfer students each fall semester.
-Wesleyan transfer students come from other four-year colleges and universities, as well as two-year colleges, and transfer to Wesleyan as sophomores and juniors.
-Transfer students add a great deal to the life and character of Wesleyan and are helped and encouraged to make a rapid transition out of “transfer” status and into all the privileges and responsibilities that come with being a Wesleyan student.
+Wesleyan enrolls approximately 50 transfer students every fall.
+These students come from other four-year colleges and universities, as well as two-year colleges, and transfer to Wesleyan as sophomores or juniors.
+Transfer students enrich our campus community and add an incredible amount to the life and character of Wesleyan.

-All transfer applicants must apply by submitting a Common Application online.
+Students looking to transfer to Wesleyan must apply by submitting a Common Application online.

 Application Deadlines